HekabeNameless/FeaturedPostsBlogger/README.md

 Insert the CSS before "]]&gt;&lt;/b:skin&gt;" into your Template and you're done. <br />
 <em>Notice:</em> The CSS isn't fully responsive yet which means you'll probably have to make some changes if you want to use this for mobile devices as well.<br />
 <br />
-* Be careful to use a number that isn't larger than the total number of posts you labelled with you special Label.
-In my example, there must be at least 5 posts with the Label "Feature" otherwise this won't work.